 Nettie Francis is ambitious, creative, and has made valuable contributions in the world of education.
 In April 1997, she graduated with a bachelor’s degree in elementary education from the McKay School of Education.
 While at BYU she met her husband, Mark Francis, and they started their family.
-She is the mother of ten beautiful children, five boys and five girls.
+She is the mother of 10 beautiful children, five boys and five girls.

 Throughout her life as a mother, people have frequently told her that she cannot accomplish all she wants to in her career because she has ten children.
 Her response is simply to smile and reply, “Why not?”
 She urges people to have the same response when they are doubting themselves or when others underestimate their abilities.

-While studying to become an educator, she distinctly remembers a moment in class when she realized that the world is run by regular people.
+While studying to become an educator, she distinctly remembers a moment in class when she realized the world is run by regular people.

-“It comforted me because I realized that good people can make a difference even if they are not necessarily rich or famous,” Francis said.
+“It comforted me because I realized good people can make a difference even if they are not necessarily rich or famous,” Francis said.

 Francis reminds educators that “education should be looked at with an eternal perspective.
 Everyone is on earth to learn and grow.
 Teachers have a noble career because they help others along in their eternal progression.”

 Francis began her career teaching preschool to all ten of her children.
 The family’s first big move was to Las Vegas, Nevada.
 While living there she became a music teacher at the private school where her young children attended.